Juan-David-30/MySecondBrain/🧠 - Second brain/What is mathematics?.md

 We use all time the mathematics in our daily living, but what are the mathematics?, the schools almost never try to convey what are mathematics about.
 Instead they teach us some prior-set procedures, memorize them and apply them to solve some problems.
 That approach misses the "why?" and "what" of sight.

-# Mathematics history and current status
+# Mathematics history and its current status
 + ## Current mathematics and its origin
 	Most of the mathematics used currently in science and engineering are from the last one or two-hundred years, much of them less than a century old.
 But in school we still seeing mathematics which are more than three-hundred years old, or even two-thousand years.